fermiflow/CoulombGas/README.md

 If you have only, say, 4 GPUs, you can set `batch`, `num_devices`, `acc_steps` to be 2048, 4 and 4 respectively to launch the same training process, at the expense of doubling the running time.
 The GPU hours are nevertheless the same.

-For the detail meaning of other command line arguments, run
+For the detail meanings of other command line arguments, run

 ```shell
 python main.py --help